-A leading designer and manufacturer of complex metal components for the Aerospace industry relies on the Oracle E-Business suite platform to support its business operations.
+A leading designer and manufacturer of complex metal components for the Aerospace industry rely on the Oracle E-Business suite platform to support its business operations.
 The manufacturer has multiple Oracle EBS instances running on the unsupported version 18.104.22.168.
-As part of its long-term consolidation plan they must upgrade all instances to the same supported R12.2.5 version of Oracle EBS.
+As part of its long-term consolidation plan, it must upgrade all instances to the same supported R12.2.5 version of Oracle EBS.

 After bringing the corporate system up to 12.2.5 the company will be able to standardize on the enterprise level so the integration is smoother.
 The EBS upgrade would enable the company to replace various customizations and leverage the new functionalities available in R12.2, and improve the User Interface for application users.

-- Significant amount of customization in 11i.
+- A significant amount of customization in 11i.
 There were numerous changes in the EBS 11i Finance and Sub-ledger Accounting modules and many older forms that needed to be moved into OAF.